googlefonts/fontra/docs/plugin-structure.md

 ## Static Content additions

-Python packages can be used to serve additional static web content, such as .js, .css, images, etc. This is done via the "fontra.webcontent" key.
+Python packages can be used to serve additional static web content, such as .js, .css, images, etc. This is done via the `fontra.webcontent` key.
 Example snippet from a "pyproject.toml" file:

     [project.entry-points."fontra.webcontent"]
     filesystem = "fontra.filesystem"

-This adds a "virtual folder" to the web server under the name "filesystem", and static content from the folder of the "fontra.filesystem" Python package will be available via that folder.
-For example, a file called "example.css" that is part of the "fontra.filesystem" package will be visible in the browser as:
+This adds a "virtual folder" to the web server under the name "filesystem", and static content from the folder of the `fontra.filesystem` Python package will be available via that folder.
+For example, a file called "example.css" that is part of the `fontra.filesystem` package will be visible in the browser as:

     http://localhost:8000/filesystem/example.css